-Food Gatherers is proud to partner with 170 non-profit agencies and programs in Washtenaw County providing direct food assistance in the form of emergency groceries, hot meals, and nutritious snacks to low-income adults, children, seniors, and veterans in Washtenaw County.
+Food Gatherers is proud to partner with more than 140 non-profit agencies and programs in Washtenaw County providing direct food assistance in the form of emergency groceries, hot meals, and nutritious snacks to low-income adults, children, seniors, and veterans in Washtenaw County.
 We provide our partners with:

 - No-cost and very low-cost food

 - Technical assistance, resources, and training opportunities to promote healthy food to beneficiaries